Ford To Cut North America, Asia Salaried Workers By 10 Percent

 It's not really tech significant.
 But it is a significant economic indicator of the auto industry.
 The boom of car buying seems to be coming to a halt.

-US Companies have to lay off people everywhere now (Score:2)
+US Companies have to lay off people everywhere now (Score:3)

 they will be joined by other car makers (Score:2)